moj-analytical-services/rpackage_training/README.md

     devtools::install_github("moj-analytical-services/mojrap")

 You may need to use a Github Personal Access Token (PAT) if your repository access setting is "internal" or "private".
+For guidance on how to use a PAT, see the [Analytical Platform Guidance section](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#private-r-packages-on-github-pat-authentication) for this. **Note** as per section nine, it is important not to push your PAT to GitHub.

 When installing your own packages in the development stage, you can also use other arguments in this function.
 To install a package from a branch other than your default branch, use the "ref" argument to specify the branch of interest.
 You can also specify a commit or release to install using: